 - 5. Article 6 calls for the maintenance of "the acceptable minimum monthly natural flow during each month of the dry season on the mainstream" and states that wet season mainstream flows should also be sufficient to enable "the acceptable natural reverse flows of the Tonle Sap to take place."
 To provide the specific and social assessments of the impacts that change in flow regime might cause to the key attributes of the basin's resources, MRC has decided to follow an internationally accepted holistic approach (a holistic environmental flow methodology) to challenge for determining such acceptable flows that will maintain the acceptable level of health or conditions of the Mekong resources. - 6.
 Article 6 complements Article 26 which calls for the five specific requirements to be considered for formulating the rules.
 They are: (i) establishing the time frame for the wet and dry seasons, (ii) establishing the location of hydrological stations, and determining and maintaining the flow level requirements at each station, (iii) setting out criteria for determining surplus quantities of water during the dry season on the mainstream, (iv) improving upon the mechanism to monitor intra-basin use, and (v) setting up a mechanism to monitor inter-basin diversions from the mainstream. - 7.
 Along this line, the "Integrated Basin Flow Management (IBFM)-Mekong Method for Setting Flows for Sustainable Development" has just started in July 2003.
 This challenge will define what amount of flow change is socially, economically and ecologically acceptable.
 A key milestone of the MRC is to agree and implement the Rules for the Maintenance of Flows by the end of 2004.
 The IBFM Project will propose the agreed Interim Flow Plan (IFP) as the "initial" acceptable minimum monthly natural flow.
 The proposed IFP includes the projected flow regime changes resulting from the selected basin development scenario.
-As far as an individual development project would not modify flows beyond the agreed flow limits, the acceptable minimum monthly natural flows will remain unchanged.
+As far as an individual development project would not modify flows beyond the agreed flow limits, the acceptable minimum monthly natural flows will remain unchanged. - 8.
+Major specific requirements to be highlighted together with the current progress of rule making are as follows:

-No. Key Term Progress/Undertaken 1 To establish the timeframe for the wet and dry seasons Approved by the MRC Council in November 2003 2 To establish the location of hydrological stations, and to determine and maintain the flow level requirements at each station Under the IBFM Project and Technical Drafting Group (TDG) 5 3 To set out the acceptable minimum monthly natural flow during each month of the dry season Under the IBFM Project and TDG 5 4 To set out the acceptable natural reverse flow of the Tonle Sap to take place during the wet season Under the IBFM Project and TDG 5 5 To set out criteria for determining surplus quantities of water during the dry season Under the IBFM Project and TDG 5 6 To improve upon the mechanism to monitor intra-basin use Approved by the MRC Council in November 2003 7 To set up a mechanism to monitor inter-basin diversions from the mainstream Approved by the MRC Council in November 2003
+No. Key Term Progress/Undertaken 1 To establish the timeframe for the wet and dry Approved by the MRC 1 seasons Council in November 2003 To establish the location of hydrological stations, Under the IBFM Project and 2 and to determine and maintain the flow level Technical Drafting Group requirements at each station (TDG) 5 3 To set out the acceptable minimum monthly Under the IBFM Project and 3 natural flow during each month of the dry season TDG 5 4 To set out the acceptable natural reverse flow of Under the IBFM Project and 4 the Tonle Sap to take place during the wet season TDG 5 To set out criteria for determining surplus Under the IBFM Project and 5 quantities of water during the dry season TDG 5 6 To improve upon the mechanism to monitor Approved by the MRC 0 intra-basin use Council in November 2003 7 To set up a mechanism to monitor inter-basin Approved by the MRC diversions from the mainstream Council in November 2003